 Arthroscopy has been in practice for almost 50 years, allowing the diagnosis, treatment, and recovery from surgery easier and faster than anyone previously thought it could be.
 As a minimally invasive diagnostic and surgical procedure performed for knee joint problems, it is performed using an instrument the size of a pencil, called an arthroscope.

 This arthroscope consists of a light system and a camera that projects images of your surgical site onto a computer screen so that your surgeons can clearly view the treatment areas.This is done via tiny 5mm incisions being made, just large enough for the instruments to be inserted under the skin, allowing the surgeons to view your joints and perform the necessary work on your knee’s connective tissue.

 Knee arthroscopy surgery is ideal for treating a wide spectrum of knee injuries, including:

-If you are afflicted with any of the above or think you may be, visit the team at Summit Orthopedic Specialists, where we will be happy to review your situation and make sure you are provided with as much information as possible.
+If you are afflicted with any of the above or think you may be, visit the Sacramento Knee Arthroscopy experts at Summit Orthopedic Specialists, where we will be happy to review your situation and make sure you are provided with as much information as possible.

 Not only can arthroscopy allow surgeons to diagnose several knee problems, but it can also be used to repair the ligament of the knee joint.
 With limited risks to the procedure, and because of its minimally invasive nature, recovery times are minimized as well – smaller incisions and more tolerable techniques allow for lessened hospitalization times.